26 Oct What is Sterling Silver? Guide to Sterling Silver

 Silver that has other metals mixed into it is called a silver alloy.

-“Sterling silver” is a name for a high-quality silver alloy that contains a high amount of pure silver and only a small percentage of other metals.
+“Sterling silver” is a name for a very high-quality silver alloy that contains a large amount of pure silver and only a small percentage of other metals.

 Why is sterling silver sometimes called “925 silver”?